 Obesity affects third world countries too.
-While it would seem that lack of resources and scarcity of food would make people lose weight, the quality of food available is very low on nutrients and they usually deep-fry the food they consume.
-This creates a perfect scenario for obesity and malnourishment and that is an even more concerning issue.
+While it would seem that lack of resources and scarcity of food would make people lose weight, the quality of food available is deficient in nutrients, and they usually deep-fry the food they consume.
+This creates a perfect scenario for obesity and malnourishment, and that is an even more concerning issue.

-The average obesity issue in most countries in Central and Latin America is around 40 to 50% and this is leading to a large number of people who are suffering from cancer, hypertension and many other illnesses that are closely related to their weight problems.
+The average obesity problem in most countries in Central and Latin America is around 40 to 50%, and this is leading to a significant number of people who are suffering from cancer, hypertension and many other illnesses that are closely related to their weight problems.

 Technology has allowed us to change our lives completely in many positive ways, but it has also made us very sedentary and inactive.
 We need to go back to the basics in certain aspects of our lives if we want to improve our health and get rid of the problem that obesity has become.

 One solution to the rising obesity crisis is weight-loss surgery, which is proven to be successful nearly all patients.
 Weight loss surgery can help those suffering from obesity, get significant weight loss within six months.
 There are many different options when it comes to surgical weight loss, but the most recommended are the gastric sleeve procedure.

 Bariatric Surgery has been proven to beat obesity through a multitude of different methods.
 Renew Bariatrics is one of the leading companies to offer affordable bariatric procedures in Tijuana, Mexico.
 Here is a list of bariatric surgery options available:

 - Gastric Bypass Surgery in Mexico